 You can apply for a refund using our refund application.
-There will be no administrative fee charged for students beginning their studies at Dalarna University autumn semester 2020, regardless of the reason you are requesting a refund.
+There will be no administrative fee charged for new students beginning a degree programme at Dalarna University autumn semester 2021, regardless of the reason you are requesting a refund.
+Students admitted to non-degree studies (including "English for Academic Purposes" and "Swedish for International Students") are subject to a 5000 SEK administrative fee if they pay their tuition fee and request a refund.
 Read more on the tuition fees webpage.

 When will I be notified if I received a scholarship from Dalarna University?

-We will inform scholarship applicants by mid-April of the outcome of their application for a scholarship.
+We will inform scholarship applicants by April 15th of the outcome of their application for a scholarship.

 Do I need to inform the SI Scholarship Committee about my conditional admission at Dalarna University?